 - Laundry: Only use the washing machine if you can do a full load.
 If you have a portable clothes horse, move it to where it’s in the sun most of the day.
 Leave your clothes to dry outside or inside as much as possible and only put them in the dryer to get rid of the last lingering damp.
 Don’t use the tumble dryer to dry clothes from sopping wet.

 - Ironing: If it doesn’t need to be ironed, don’t iron.
 Hang your fleeces, jackets etc on a hanger to dry, that way they won’t have peg marks etc and so won’t need to be ironed.
 Most winter tracksuits, fleeces, etc don’t need to be ironed.
 The same goes for most clothing that has come out of the tumble dryer – these don’t need to be ironed.
 Only iron what you really have to.

-- Bathing: Bath the kids early in the evening if you can, then you can dress them warmly before it gets too cold, then you won’t need to heat the room where you will dress them after their bath.
-Even better, keep the bathroom door closed when running their bath and then dress them in the bathroom where it’s still warm.
+- Bathing: Bath the kids early in the evening if you can.
+Then you can dress them warmly before it gets too cold.
+That way you won’t need to heat the room where you will dress them after their bath.
+Even better, keep the bathroom door closed when running their bath and dress them in the bathroom where it’s still warm.
 Remember, showering uses much less water than a bath and so less hot water and therefore less energy used to heat the water.

 These next tips need a bit of an initial investment but have long-term financial benefits:

 - Heaters: Gas and oil are great alternatives to electric.
 I’m a huge fan of gas heaters.
 They heat the room much quicker than electric.
 The heaters to avoid are the old-fashioned bar heaters, if you must use electric, the most energy-efficient are space heaters but even those are not good, you can almost see the metaphorical wheels spinning on your meter.